 The amount of waste generated per capita is a key indicator of consumption behavior and the effectiveness of prevention measures.
-Although Romania records one of the lowest per capita figures in the EU, this value may reflect deficiencies in formal collection systems [2].
+Although Romania records one of the lowest per capita figures in the EU, this value may be indicative of deficiencies in formal collection systems [2].